 California Wildfire Lawsuit Information

-PG&E is alleged to have caused the destructive North Bay wildfires that began on October 8, 2017.
-Lawsuits are now underway to compensate those who suffered property damage, personal injuries, or business losses in the following and related fires:
+Monday June 17, 2019 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires and the November 2018 Camp Fire.
+Lawsuits are now underway to compensate those who suffered personal injuries, property damage, business losses, or other damages in the following and related fires:

 Evidence suggests these fires were part of a single, related system failure caused by PG&E’s improper maintenance of utility equipment and surrounding vegetation.

-If your home or business was affected, you may be entitled to recover monetary damages beyond your insurance policy limits.
+If your family, home, or business was affected, you may be entitled to recover monetary damages beyond your insurance policy limits.

-We encourage North Bay residents to learn about the PG&E wildfire lawsuit and understand your legal options.
+We encourage North Bay and Butte County residents to learn about the PG&E wildfire lawsuit and understand your legal options.

 North Bay Wildfire Map